rudderlabs/rudder-kafka-sink-connector/README.md

 `./bin/connect-standalone.sh config/connect-standalone.properties rudderstack-kafka-connector-config.properties`

 ## Contribute
+### How does it work
+The [RudderstackSender](src/main/java/com/rudderstack/kafka/connect/RudderstackSender.java) Java class facilitates the sending of Kafka SinkRecords to [Rudderstack](https://rudderstack.com/) for processing.
+It initializes RudderstackAnalytics with provided configuration settings and handles JSON conversion using JsonConverter and ObjectMapper.
+Conversion methods translate SinkRecords into Map representations and compute user IDs and timestamps.
+The send method iterates through a collection of SinkRecords, constructing TrackMessages for each with details such as topic, timestamp, user ID, and context.
+These messages are then enqueued in RudderstackAnalytics for further processing, thus providing a streamlined mechanism for sending Kafka data to Rudderstack.
+### How to extend it
+To extend the functionality of this sink connector, you can begin by forking the GitHub [repository](https://github.com/rudderlabs/rudder-kafka-sink-connector).
+Once forked, navigate to the RudderstackSender.java file located at src/main/java/com/rudderstack/kafka/connect/ within your forked repository.
+Update this file according to your specific requirements, such as adding new features, modifying existing functionality, or integrating with other systems.

+After making the necessary changes, you'll need to build the connector.
+Ensure that you have the required build tools and dependencies set up according to the project's documentation.
+Once everything is configured, execute the build process to generate the updated connector artifact.

+With the updated connector built, you can now deploy it within your Kafka setup.
+Depending on your Kafka deployment method, this may involve installing the connector on your Kafka Connect cluster or distributing the connector JAR to individual Kafka Connect worker nodes.
+Refer to Kafka's documentation for instructions on deploying and managing connectors.

 We would love to see you contribute to RudderStack.
 Get more information on how to contribute [**here**](CONTRIBUTING.md).